danigunawan/SkateSenseFE/README.md

 # SkateSense

-App for skateboarders to be able to post and and find skate spots in their area.
+App for skateboarders to be able to find, post, and bookmark skate spots/skate parks in their area

 Live: http://seanconrad.me:3000

 Created using:
+- React
+- Redux
-- react
+- JWT authentication
 - google-maps-react
 - material-ui
-- rails backend
+- Ruby on Rails backend